MeltwaterArchive/storyplayer/v2/using/stories/index.md

 ## Tests Can Be Grouped

-[Stories tend to be grouped](grouping-stories.html), and this will be reflected in your library of tests as you build it up.
+[Tests tend to be grouped](grouping-tests.html), and this will be reflected in your library of tests as you build it up.
 For example, Storyplayer's own tests include these groups:

 <pre>
 |- stories